 NETL has amassed a wealth of knowledge and operates with unique expertise in various energy processes and geomicrobiology.
-By combining and refining these tools, the Laboratory can fill knowledge gaps in the complex biogeochemical systems common in environments related to energy, energy storage and energy waste.
+By combining and refining these tools, the Laboratory can fill knowledge gaps in the complex biogeochemical systems common in environments related to energy, energy storage, and energy waste.
 A better understanding of geomicrobiology will facilitate new technologies in a variety of energy fields.
 Ongoing research includes characterizing the microbial community in environments, such as:

-- Future hydrogen storage reservoirs.
+- Future hydrogen storage reservoirs

-- Biological CO2 utilization systems.
+- Biological CO2 Utilization systems

-- Critical mineral sources.

-- · Power plant waste effluent.
+- · Powerplant waste effluent

-- Future carbon storage reservoirs and $\mathrm{CO}{\rm 2}$ leakage analogues.
+- Future carbon storage reservoirs and CO2 leakage analogues.

 - Produced water and impoundment fluids in unconventional resource environments.

-- Acid mine drainage (AMD) systems.
+- Biocide-amended produced waters.

+- Coal and gas reservoirs affected by acid mine drainage.